A Homeowner’s Guide to Capital Gains Tax California

 Step-up in basis illustration showing property value appreciation in California

-Revocable Living Trusts and Capital Gains
+How Do Revocable Living Trusts Affect Capital Gains Tax?

 A revocable living trust is one of the most widely used estate planning tools in California, and for good reason.
 While a revocable trust does not provide any capital gains tax advantages by itself during your lifetime, it plays a critical role in preserving the step-up in basis for your heirs.